 Yet another stellar offering from the acclaimed Westfield Group, the Westfield Garden State Plaza is an all encompassing shopping delight and one of the biggest malls in the region.
 Built in 1957, it is one of the oldest shopping centers in the region and spans a whopping 2100000 square feet (195096 square meters).
 Among the never-ending array of delightful stores, you'll find everything that you'd possibly want from fashion and jewelry boutiques to books, electronics and furniture.
 A selection of department and specialty stores provides further choices.
 Dining is a pleasure with a superb selection of restaurants for a sit-down meal and cafes for quick bites.
 A superb all-in-one package, shopaholics cannot afford to miss.

 Turnstyle Underground Market has a wide of shops that sell retail items as well as edible products.
 The food stores and coffee shops cater to a large crowd and the restaurants here specialize in either breakfast, brunch, lunch or dinner.
 They serve beer and wine as well at some stores.
 The venue also has Wi-Fi facilities, catering and delivery services.
-With about 38 local and national recognized brands, 20 eateries, 7 kiosks and 11 retail stores, this marketplace will cater to almost all of your needs.
+With various local and national recognized brands, eateries, kiosks and exciting retail stores, this marketplace will cater to almost all of your needs.

 For anything and everything to do with pianos, make your way over to Beethoven Pianos on West 58th Street.
 The services they offer include rebuilding, refinishing, moving and storage.
 The pianos can be rented for concerts or private events, and you can also purchase used Yamahas from this store.
 Their services have been availed by the likes of Leonard Bernstein, Björk and Renée Fleming.